SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: Simulation Results and Analysis

 \subsubsection{Parameter Settings}

 In SemSteDiff, the key generation module and coverless steganography module are pre-trained.
-For the key generation module, private key generation is employed BLIP-1 base model\footnote{\url{https://huggingface.co/Salesforce/blip-image-captioning-base}} to extract descriptions from secret images, and public key generation is employed application programming interface of ChatGPT to dynamically generate public keys.
-For the coverless steganography module, We use the Stable Diffusion v1.5\footnote{\url{https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5}} in the forward and reverse diffusion process, with the 50 DDIM steps.
+For the key generation module, private key generation is employed BLIP-1 base model\footnote{\url{https://huggingface.co/Salesforce/blip-image-captioning-base}} to extract descriptions from secret images, and public key generation is employed application programming interface of ChatGPT 4o to dynamically generate public keys.
+The prompt is set as ``Given the following semantic description extracted from an image, generate a public description that preserves only category-level or scene-level semantics, and replaces instance-specific attributes such as appearance details, spatial relations, and identities with another different attribute" for ChatGPT to generate public keys.
+For the coverless steganography module, we use the Stable Diffusion v1.5\footnote{\url{https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5}} in the forward and reverse diffusion process, with the 50 DDIM steps.